documentcloud/documentcloud/app/views/help/help_center_drafts/files/collaboration.md

 ## Sharing Documents with Reviewers
-**You can share specific documents for review with anyone with an email address, no DocumentCloud account required.** This is useful for crowdsourcing your document annotations among experts, or quickly sharing a document on deadline.
+**You can share documents for review with individuals who do not have DocumentCloud accounts.** This can be used to crowdsource document annotations from field experts, or for have a non-journalist read over your documents before they are published.

 #### To share a document with a reviewer:

 1. **Select the document you would like to share.** A blue line should appear around the document icon.
 2. Select **“Analyze”**.
 3. Select **“Share this Document”**.
  ![alt text](../images/collaboration/collaboration2.gif)
 4. Input the email address and name of the person you would like to share the document with.
 Click **“next”**.
   ![alt text](../images/collaboration/collaboration3.png)